Restorative Dentistry in Madison, WI

 Dental Bridge Work

-A bridge does exactly what the name implies: fills a space between two teeth.
+A bridge does exactly what the name implies: it fills a space between two teeth.
 A bridge can replace one or more missing teeth, is attached to the teeth on either side of the space and an artificial tooth fills the space of the missing tooth or teeth.

 To learn more about bridgework, click here to schedule an appointment.